 The two-year MPhil degree in Medical Anthropology consolidates this knowledge through intensive training in anthropological research methods.
 It is a research degree that consolidates the knowledge acquired in the first year through intensive training in anthropological research methods and immersion in a one year-long research project.
 It is undertaken independently by the student on a topic of their choice but with guidance by senior staff in individual supervisions.
 It provides the same broad teaching as the MSc course in the first year, while the second year allows students to engage deeply in anthropological research methods and practice.
 The main emphasis is on writing an original 30,000 word dissertation, which students develop through one-on-one tutorials with their supervisor.
 Students also prepare for longer-term anthropological research through classes in critical reading, qualitative field methods and quantitative analysis.

 Both courses are open to university graduates in any field who can demonstrate motivation and purpose for incorporating medical anthropology into their longer-term career goals.
 Applicants from any country are welcome, provided that their English is proficient (e.g. they have passed the IELTS or TOEFL test).

 MSc in Medical Anthropology

-The MSc course consists of four Papers (examined in June) and a 10,000 word dissertation (submitted in late August).
+The MSc in Medical Anhtropology is a conversion course, which provides extensive teaching that combines social and bio-anthropological approaches to the study of heath and healing in diverse societies and cultures.
+It consists of four Papers (examined in June) and a 10,000 word dissertation (submitted in late August).
 The three core Papers, taught across Michaelmas and Hilary Terms, each comprise 16 lectures, 3 tutorials, and 1 debate.
 Students also select an Option Paper, which may have a topical or regional focus, based on their own interests.

 Further information about the three core Papers and Option Papers: